anagha-google/s8s-spark-mlops-lab/README.md

 <hr>

 ## 2. Format & Duration
 The lab is fully scripted (no research needed), with (fully automated) environment setup, data, code, commands, notebooks, orchestration, and configuration.
-Clone the repo and follow the step by step instructions for an end to end MLOps experience. <br>
+Clone the repo and follow the step by step instructions for an end to end MLOps experience. <br><br>

-Expect to spend a minimum of 5-6 hours to fully understand and execute if new to GCP and the services.
+Expect to spend a minimum of 6 hours to fully understand and execute if new to GCP and the services.

 <hr>